What is Cookie, Session and LocalStorage – Quick Overview

 Session Cookie

-A session cookie is a server-specific cookie that cannot be transmitted to any machine other than the person who generated the cookie.
-A session cookie does not have an expiration date.
-Time cookies are stored in memory and are never written to disk.
-If the browser closes, the cookie will be permanently deleted.
+A session cookie represents a server-specific cookie that only the individual who created the Cookie can send to any machine.
+A session cookie doesn’t possess an expiration date.
+Time cookies reside in memory and are never save to the disk.
+If the browser closes, the Cookies will be permanently delete.

 Permanent cookies

-Stay active even when the web browser is closed.
+They remain active even when using the web browser.

 Third-party cookies

-Third-party cookies are set by third-party companies to collect certain types of information from web users for research purposes, for example, behavior, demographics, or demolition practices.
-They are often used by advertisers to show the most relevant ads between websites aimed at the right audience.
+Third-party companies set third-party cookies to collect specific information from web users for research purposes, such as behavior, demographics, or demolition practices.
+Advertisers frequently utilize them to display the most relevant ads across websites, targeting the appropriate audience.

 Example: